 On August 9, 2012, the Board approved a stock repurchase program pursuant to which we could acquire up to \$3.0 million of our outstanding common stock for an unspecified length of time.
 Under the program, we could repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and could also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
 There was no guarantee as to the exact number of shares that would be repurchased.
-We may modify or terminate the repurchase program at any time without prior notice.
+We reserved the right to modify or terminate the repurchase program at any time without prior notice.

 On November 6, 2014, the Board approved a \$3.0 million increase to the Company's 2012 stock repurchase program, pursuant to which the Company could continue to acquire shares of its outstanding common stock from time to time for an unspecified length of time.
-From the inception of the 2012 stock repurchase program on August 9, 2012 through its retirement on May 12, 2022, we repurchased approximately 2,458,000 shares of our common stock for an aggregate price of approximately \$4.3 million, at an average price per share of \$1.73.
-As of September 30, 2022, these repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.
+From the inception of the 2012 stock repurchase program on through its termination on May 12, 2022, we repurchased approximately 2,458,000 shares of our common stock for an aggregate price of approximately \$4.3 million, at an average price per share of \$1.73.
+As of December 31, 2022, these repurchased shares had been retired and resumed their status as authorized and unissued shares of our common stock.

-On May 12, 2022 the Board of Directors retired the 2012 stock repurchase program and approved a new plan for the company to acquire up to \$10.0 million of our outstanding common stock for an unspecified length of time.
+On May 12, 2022 the Board of Directors terminated the 2012 stock repurchase program and approved a new plan for the company to acquire up to \$10.0 million of our outstanding common stock for an unspecified length of time.
 Under the program, we may repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify or terminate the repurchase program at any time without prior notice.
-No shares were repurchased during the three months ended September 30, 2022.
-During the six months ended September 30, 2022, we repurchased 0.3 million shares, for an aggregate price of approximately \$0.9 million, at an average price of \$2.90 per share.
-As of September 30, 2022 approximately \$9.1 million remained available for the repurchase of our common stock under our current program.
+No shares were repurchased during the three months ended December 31, 2022.
+During the nine months ended December 31, 2022, we repurchased 0.3 million shares, for an aggregate price of approximately \$0.9 million, at an average price of \$2.90 per share.
+As of December 31, 2022 approximately \$9.1 million remained available for the repurchase of our common stock under our current program.